dice-group/KATRINA/README.md

 # UniQ-Gen
 This repository contains the code for the paper UniQ-Gen: Unified Query Generation across Multiple Knowledge Graphs.
 The goal is to train unified query generation models across knowledge graphs.
-To this end, this repository contains code for training query generation models based on LLMs in various setups and with different input from Entity Linking systems.
+To this end, this repository contains code for training query generation models based on LLMs in various setups and with different input from entity linking systems.
 ## Installation
 dowload the repository
 run pip install -r requirements